kaiaai/micro_ros_arduino_kaia/README.md

 - tweaks colcon.meta to optimize library features, performance and memory usage
 - sets up the library for inclusion into the Arduino Library Manager

-## Install the precompiled library
+## Install a library release by .ZIP download
 - Navigate to the [release section](https://github.com/kaiaai/micro_ros_arduino_kaia/releases)
 and download the latest `micro_ros_arduino_kaia_prebuilt.zip` release
 - Launch your Arduino IDE, open the Sketch -> Include library -> Add .ZIP Library... menu and select the downloaded `kaia_arduino_lib_prebuilt.zip` file
 - In your Arduino IDE, configure Tools -> Board as "ESP32 Dev Module" and leave the board settings at their defaults

+## Install library using git
 Alternatively, you can `git clone` this library as follows.
+This method may be useful if you need to edit library files or check out different versions of the library.
-- confirm the location of your Arduino sketches by opening File -> Preferences in your Windows Arduino IDE and noting the path in "Sketchbook location", for example `C:\Users\YOUR-USER-NAME\Documents\Arduino`
+- confirm the location of your Arduino sketches by opening File -> Preferences in your Windows Arduino IDE and noting the path "Sketchbook location" path, for example `C:\Users\YOUR-USER-NAME\Documents\Arduino`
 - append `\libraries` to the sketchbook location path to get the path to your Arduino libraries, e.g. `C:\Users\YOUR-USER-NAME\Documents\Arduino\libraries`
-- make sure you have installed [Git for Windows](https://gitforwindows.org/) or a similar Windows Git tool.
+- make sure you have installed [Git for Windows](https://gitforwindows.org/) or a similar Windows Git tool
 - run commands below in a Windows shell to clone this library to your Windows PC
 ```
 cmd.exe